zalando/nakadi/docs/_documentation/getting-started.md

 <a name="macos"></a>
 ### Mac OS Docker Settings

+Nakadi is tested to work with [Docker for Mac](https://docs.docker.com/docker-for-mac/) v18.03.1-ce-mac65 on OSX 10.12.6 without additional configuration.

+Nakadi can also run in Docker Toolbox for Mac.
+Check out differences between Docker and Docker Toolbox [here](https://docs.docker.com/docker-for-mac/docker-toolbox/).

-Since Docker for Mac OS runs inside Virtual Box, you will  want to expose some ports first to allow Nakadi to access its dependencies:
+Since Docker Toolbox runs inside VirtualBox, you will want to expose some ports first to allow Nakadi to access its dependencies:

 ```sh